rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 The timescale that shitcoiners operate on seems to be quite small.
 Such as claims that Bitcoin is not correlated with inflation.
 This seems absurd especially when you zoom out and see that Bitcoin is resistant to monetary inflation with the price benefitting the larger USD supply, as the additional money eventually finds its way into Bitcoin.
 And yet, it's so small compared to other assets.
 The price ultimately affects the demand curve, that's about it.
 It's benefiting from cantillon insiders buying Bitcoin, but until it finds stronger hands the true benefit may not be achieved.
 Another 10 years?
 Maybe!

-## clean this up
-Year is not over.
-But it's almost over.
-Price is 49k, which is less than the 220k or whatever the fuck Max Keiser predicted.
-And now?
-What will 2022 have in store for us?
-There's a definite move towards totalitarian control, towards fear and slavery.
-Interest rates are up, inflation is soaring, and the price of BTCUSD is 40k...
-It seems the price is a reflection of the good, the people wishing to see a better future, a future of human flourishing.

-The getonzero idea is promising, although it's still fiat payment rails.
-Arguably cash is a better solution for purchases.

 ## Read the Code
 Is Bitcoin True and how can you tell?
 How can you verify that it is true?